-The City shall retain a fee equal to two percent (2%) of the amount of assessment collected to cover its costs of collection and administration.
+The City shall retain a fee equal to one percent (1%) of the amount of assessment collected, and not to be less than \$6,500 collected during each one-year period, to cover its costs of collection and administration.
+The minimum fee amount will be evaluated annually and adjusted as needed to ensure city's administrative costs remain covered.